Abdi-Suufi/Bristol-Cycling/README.md

 # Bristol-Cycling
- ### Website for people who cycle and are in need of servicing and/or want a new bike.
+ ### Website for people who want cycle and are in need of servicing and/or want a new bike.